Trusted WordPress tutorials, when you need them most.

 Getting Started

-First thing you need to do is to create a complete WordPress backup.
-The wp-config.php file is so crucial to a WordPress site that a tiny mistake will make your site inaccessible.
+The wp-config.php file is so important to a WordPress site that a tiny mistake can make your website inaccessible.

-Understanding wp-config.php file
+Understanding the wp-config.php File

 <?php